 Company Types in Malaysia

-Businessmen who want to set up a company in Malaysia can opt for several legal entities; the legal framework applicable here provides three types of legal entities, available for both local and foreign investors, but the requirements can vary, in accordance with the residency of the shareholders.
-Our team of company formation specialists in Malaysia can offer an in-depth presentation on the legal procedures available for the incorporation of the company and they can also assist in choosing a legal entity which will reflect the investor’s business needs.
+Businessmen who want to set up a company in Malaysia can opt for several legal entities; the legal framework applicable here provides three main categories of legal entities, available for both local and foreign investors, but the requirements can vary, in accordance with the residency of the shareholders.
+Our team of specialists in company formation in Malaysia can offer an in-depth presentation on the legal procedures available for the incorporation of the company and they can also assist in choosing a legal entity which will reflect the investor’s business needs.

 Business forms available in Malaysia

 Foreign investors can opt for one of the following legal entities, which will be registered with the Companies Commission Malaysia: the limited company, the partnership and the sole proprietorship.
 Our team of consultants in company formation in Malaysia can provide an extensive presentation on when it is most suitable to select one of the entities mentioned above.
 The commercial legislation in Malaysia provides the following types of companies:

 - the sole proprietorship – a company type designed for a single businessman, which benefits from very simple reporting requirements;

 - the partnership – it is a business association that is formed by the participation of at least two businessmen (who have the quality of partners);

 - the limited liability partnership – it represents a legal entity that has the characteristics of a private limited liability company and the ones of a partnership;

 - the private limited company – it represents the most common way to open a company in Malaysia;

 - the public limited company – a business form that is similar with the private limited company, with the difference that this entity is set up by large corporations, which can sell their shares to the general public (unlike the private limited company);